-welding is not a good solution for fine or delicate although it can in some circumstances work ually in heavier castings.
-Welding is a difficult and ed repair technique that should be carried out only by ional with experience of working with historic cast of a weld repair is not avoidable: preheat the castings and uniformly.
-This helps to reduce the risk of thermal in cooling.
+Generally, welding is not a good solution for fine or delicate cast iron, although it can in some circumstances work well usually in heavier castings.
+Welding is a difficult and specialised repair technique that should only be carried out by a professional with experience of working with historic cast ironwork.
+If a weld repair is not avoidable: preheat the castings slowly and uniformly.
+This helps to reduce the risk of thermal 'shock' on cooling.
+The join should be finished by a specialist contractor so that it is as smooth and unobtrusive as possible.

-ice of cleaning method should depend on:
+The choice of cleaning method should depend on:

-- ee of corrosion
+- Degree of corrosion

-- ion and accessibility of ironwork
+- Location and accessibility of ironwork

-- cance of existing coatings
+- Significance of existing coatings

-- nd significance of the ironwork
+- Age and significance of the ironwork

-- ness and strength of the ironwork
+- Thickness and strength of the ironwork

+- Paint manufacturer guidelines

-Methods (from least to most aggressive)
+Cleaning Methods (from least to most aggressive)